-System Routing Table
+4.12.2 System Routing Table

-Choose menu "Advanced Routing → System Routing Table", and you can views all of the valid route entries in use.
+Choose menu "Advanced Routing → System Routing Table", and then you can view the System Routing Table in the next screen (shown in Figure 4-59).
+System routing table views all of the valid route entries in use.
 The Destination IP address, Subnet Mask, Gateway, and Interface will be displayed for each entry.